Plan your Visit

 At the other end, the shared cycling and walking route begins at Brooklands park and is routed up to the Museum alongside the River Wey.

-The Arriva bus route 436 serves Woking, Sheerwater, Byfleet, Mercedes-Benz World, Brooklands Hotel and Weybridge Station Monday to Saturday.
+The Falcon bus route 436 serves Woking, Sheerwater, Byfleet, Mercedes-Benz World, Brooklands Hotel and Weybridge Station Monday to Saturday.
 The Museum is a short walk from the Brooklands Hotel stop.
-For bus times visit www.arrivabus.co.uk.
+For bus times visit www.falconbuses.co.uk

 The Chatterbus serves Leatherhead, Fetcham and Cobham and the Brooklands retail park with a stop at the Museum on Saturdays.
 Timetables and fares can be seen at www.chatterbus.org.uk